awsdocs/aws-encryption-sdk-docs/doc_source/use-kms-keyring.md

 To decrypt the encrypted message protected by this keyring, the keyring that you use must include at least one of the AWS KMS keys defined in the keyring, or no AWS KMS keys\. \(An AWS KMS keyring with no AWS KMS keys is known as an [AWS KMS discovery keyring](#kms-keyring-discovery)\.\)

+In AWS Encryption SDK language implementations other than the AWS Encryption SDK for C, all wrapping keys in an encryption keyring or multi\-keyring must be able to encrypt the data key\.
+If any wrapping key fails to encrypt, the encrypt method fails\.
+As a result, the caller must have the [required permissions](#kms-keyring-permissions) for all keys in the keyring\.
+If you use a discovery keyring to encrypt data, alone or in a multi\-keyring, the encrypt operation fails\.
+The exception is the AWS Encryption SDK for C, where the encrypt operation ignores a standard discovery keyring, but fails if you specify a multi\-Region discovery keyring, alone or in a multi\-keyring\.

 The following examples create an AWS KMS keyring with one generator key and one additional key\.
 These examples use [key ARNs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#key-id-key-ARN) to identify the KMS keys\.
 This is a best practice for AWS KMS keyrings used for encryption, and a requirement for AWS KMS keyrings used for decryption\.
 For details, see [Identifying AWS KMS keys in an AWS KMS keyring](#kms-keyring-id)\.

 ------